THOMASELOVE/431-data/README.md

 ### Using Microsoft Edge on a PC

-Suppose you've identified a .Rmd (R markdown)  file you want to download onto your PC from Github using Microsoft's Edge browser.
+Suppose you've identified a file you want to download onto your PC from Github using Microsoft's Edge browser.

 1. Click on the file to view its contents.
 2. On the top right of the document viewer window, click the `Raw` button.
 This will take you to a page that displays the text in the file.